Prakash251299/Remoteor/README.md

 # Remoteor
-A device sharing application that helps you share you device's folders remotely from other devices.
+A device sharing application that helps you share your device's folders remotely from other devices.

 ## Deployment